The Best UX Portfolio Website Builders Cover Image

 © About | Sophie Chen (sophiemchen.com), Fair Use

-Sophie Chen's UX portfolio brilliantly highlights the essence of a comprehensive 'About' page.
-Detailing her journey and seamlessly integrating her work history and skills offers a full spectrum view of her expertise.
+Sophie Chen's UX portfolio brilliantly highlights the essence of a comprehensive “About” page.
+Because she details her journey and seamlessly integrates her work history and skills, it offers a full-spectrum view of her expertise.

 5. Place Side Projects in A Separate Page or Section

-However, you should still include your side projects in your online UX portfolio because they help showcase your passions and give recruiters a better sense of your personality.
-Create a separate section or page for all your side projects.
+Put your side projects in your online UX portfolio—as they help showcase your passions and give recruiters a better sense of your personality—and it’s wise, as in very wise, to create a separate section or page for all your side projects.

-For instance, Yu-Hsuan created a separate section for “side projects,” which he placed below his case studies.
-This way, he can showcase his passion for design while putting the main spotlight on his case studies.
+For instance, Yu-Hsuan created a separate section for “side projects”—which he placed below his case studies—and he can showcase his passion for design while he puts the main spotlight on his case studies.

 Yu-Hsuan’s UX portfolio website page